 Blog Post Structure That Works

-An introduction that hooks.
+- An introduction that hooks.
 Don’t open with “In this article, I will discuss…” Open with a result, a surprising fact, a question, or a problem the reader has.
-Your first sentence exists to get people to read the second sentence.
-That’s its only job.

-H2 and H3 headings that organize.
-These help readers scan your content and help Google understand the structure.
+- H2 and H3 headings that organize.
 Use your target keywords in H2s where it feels natural.
 Don’t force them.

-Short paragraphs.
+- Short paragraphs.
 Two to four sentences each.
 Long blocks of text are hard to read on screens, especially phones.
-White space is your friend.

-A conclusion with a clear next step.
-Tell the reader what to do: try the tool, sign up for hosting, read your comparison article.
-Don’t just trail off.
+- A conclusion with a clear next step.
+Tell the reader what to do — don’t just trail off.

 Essential Pages to Create First